dayton-outar/glif/algos/js/codility/caterpillar/COUNTRIANGLES.md

     function solution(A);
 ```

-that, given an array A consisting of N integers, returns the number of triangular triplets in this array.
+that, given an array $A$ consisting of $N$ integers, returns the number of triangular triplets in this array.

-For example, given array A such that:
+For example, given array $A$ such that:

 ```js
   A[0] = 10    A[1] = 2    A[2] = 5